ciaranRoche/graphql-tutorial/readme.md

 Essentially GraphQL is connected into an HTTP endpoint, usually under POST /graphql, so we need to connect to an endpoint handler.
 There's a lot of work involved in it but luckily for us, a team called Apollo did it already and we can use their implementation!
 Apollo basically allows for the creation of graphQL server.

-- In your existing server project use yarn to add the following dependencies:
+- In your existing server project use npm to add the following dependencies:
 ```
 $ npm install apollo-server-express graphql
 ```